What Are Egress Windows?

-What Are Egress Windows?
-Does My Basement Need Them?
+Does My Victoria Basement Need Them?

-If you live in an older home, there’s a good possibility it has skinny rectangular windows in the basement.
-Also known as hopper windows, these above-ground windows open inward to provide fresh air.
+If you live in an older home, there’s a good likelihood it has skinny windows in the basement.
+Also called hopper windows, these above-ground windows open inward to provide fresh air.

-Requirements for Basement Windows
+Requirements for Egress Windows in Basements

 According to the International Residential Code, basement windows must have: